apps-repositories/.github/profile/README.md

 ## Another standard?!

-You may have heard about the apps in apps pattern and be thinking: "Another standard, really?!".
-I understand your concern, but stick around and we'll show you why this is just so cool.
+You may have heard about the [apps of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern and be thinking: "Another standard, really?!".
+I understand your concern, but stick around and we'll show you why this is worth your time!

 First: The Apps in apps pattern mostly concerns using Argo apps to hold other Argo apps.
 This is not mutually exclusive with the apps repo architecture and both can be